Iliohypogastric nerve

 Sensory function

-The transversus abdominis muscle, internal abdominal oblique, and external abdominal oblique all receive sensory fibres from the nerve.
+The transversus abdominis muscle, internal abdominal oblique, and external abdominal oblique all receive sensory fibers from the nerve.
+Additionally, the posterolateral part of the gluteal area and the skin of the suprapubic region are supplied by the iliohypogastric.

 Motor function

-Additionally, the transversus abdominis and internal abdominal oblique muscles get motor fibres from the iliohypogastric nerve.
-Additionally, it innervates the conjoint tendon, which is made up of the internal oblique muscles and the transversus abdominis’ shared aponeurosis.
+Additionally, the transversus abdominis and the internal abdominal oblique muscles get motor fibers from the iliohypogastric nerve.
+Additionally, it innervates the conjoint tendon, which is a tendon made up of the internal oblique and transversus abdominis muscles’ shared aponeurosis.

 Branches